sjharw/Conversation-Tools-Website/README.md

-# FirstWebsite
+# ConversationTools
-A website created from scratch based on readings from 'Crucial Conversations: Tools for Talking When Stakes Are High, Second Edition'.
+A website that explores readings from the Crucial series.

+## Development
+This website has been developed as a flask application.
+To run the application.

 ### Virtual Environment
 This project uses a virtual environment to prevent dependency conflicts (between different versions of Python modules)/ mixing with system-relevant packages/ issues with administrator privileges, and to make pinning your dependencies (with python -m pip freeze) simple.